mikelevins/bard/docs/bard.md

 **Undefined**

+undefined

-undefined          The class of unknown, or undefined values.
+The class of unknown, or undefined values.

 **Null**

+nothing

-nothing            The absent or empty value.
+The absent or empty value.

 **Boolean**

+true, false

-true, false        Logical true and false values.
+Logical true and false values.

 **Number**

-0, 1.2, 2/3        Magnitudes and other numeric values.
+0, 1.2, 2/3

+Magnitudes and other numeric values.

 **Text**

-'foo, 'Bar, baz:,  Symbols, keywords, and strings.
+'foo, 'Bar, baz:, "Fred and Barney"

+Symbols, keywords, and strings.
-"Fred and Barney"

 **Pair**

-[1 2], ['a 'b]     A class that represents a pair or an association
-                   of arbitrary values.
+[1 2], ['a 'b]

+A class that represents a pair or an association of arbitrary values.

 **List**

-'(), '(0 1 2 3 4)  An orderd sequence of values
+'(), '(0 1 2 3 4)

+An orderd sequence of values

 **Table**

-{a: 0 b: 1}        A mapping from keys to values.
-Both keys and values
+{a: 0 b: 1}

-                   may be arbitrary Bard objects, with two restrictions: neither keys nor values may be undefined, and keys may not be nothing.
+A mapping from keys to values.
+Both keys and values may be arbitrary Bard objects, with two restrictions: neither keys nor values may be undefined, and keys may not be nothing.
 A table may be treated as a list of pairs, though it isn't necessarily represented that way.

 **Method**

+(^ (x) x)
+(^ (x y) (+ x y))

-(^ (x) x)          A callable object that executes some code when applied (^ (x y) (+ x y))  to one or more arguments.
+A callable object that executes some code when applied to zero or more arguments.

 **Function**

-(-> Number Number) An abstract, polymorphic, callable object.
+(-> Number Number)

+An abstract, polymorphic, callable object.
 Functions are like methods, except that they don't have any code of their own to execute.
 Instead, they have methods that they know about.
 When a function is applied to some arguments, it inspects the arguments looking for a match to a method it knows about.
 If if finds a match, it applies the method to the arguments.
 If it doesn't, it raises an exception.
 Functions choose methods based on the types of their arguments.

 These are Bard's basic built-in types.
 It has a few more with more specialized uses, and most of these don't have standard literal syntax